godotengine/godot-docs/classes/class_array.rst

 Array
 =====

-Generic array datatype.
+A generic array datatype.

 Description
 -----------

-Generic array which can contain several elements of any type, accessible by a numerical index starting at 0.
-Negative indices can be used to count from the back, like in Python (-1 is the last element, -2 the second to last, etc.).
+A generic array that can contain several elements of any type, accessible by a numerical index starting at 0.
+Negative indices can be used to count from the back, like in Python (-1 is the last element, -2 is the second to last, etc.).

 **Example:**